 The Pilatus PC-12 NG is powered by a single Pratt & Whitney PT6A-67P turbofan (1,200 shp), which provides better climb performance than its predecessor.
 It has a maximum cruise speed of Mach 0.43 (285 knots), a stall speed of Mach 0.10 (67 knots).
 It has a maximum range of 1,845 nautical miles (3,417 km) and maximum cruise altitude of 30,000 ft.
 The aircraft can also seat between 6 to 9 passengers including pilot and crew in a standard configuration.

-In collaboration with BMW Designworks, the cabin interior has been improved on the PC-12 NG to resemble more of a luxury road vehicle.
+In collaboration with BMW Designworks, the cabin interior has been improved on the NG to resemble more of a luxury road vehicle.
 The cabin measurements are 16 ft 11″ in length, 4 ft 10″ in height and 5 ft in width.
+The baggage / cargo compartment is located in the aft and has a capacity around 40 ft³.
+This size and configuration does change depending on the number of passengers on board.

 - The NG comes with retractable trailing-link landing gear which helps to make landing a little more smooth on rough surfaces.